• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Neer Mor is a thin watery drink made using fresh thick curd along with green chillies, cumin seeds, ginger,coriander leaves and salt.
+Neer Mor is a refreshing drink made using fresh thick curd along with green chilies, cumin seeds, ginger, coriander leaves and salt.
 Neer More is a traditional drink prepared for Sri Rama Navami and Sumangali Pooja.
 Let us learn to make Neer Mor Recipe with step by step pictures and video.

-Neer Mor is a tasty and healthy drink for summer.
+Neer Mor is a tasty and healthy drink especially for summer.
 Neer Mor is made traditionally for Sri Ramanavami festival served along with Panakam, Vada Pappu, Kosambari.
+You can make this drink along with mid morning snack or as a part of South Indian meals.

 About Neer Mor

-Neer Mor is a watery spiced buttermilk made using fresh thick curd along with green chillies, cumin seeds, ginger, curry leaves and coriander leaves.
+‘Neer’ in tamil translates to water and ‘Mor’ is buttermilk so Neer Mor literally translates to buttermilk.
+Neer Mor is spiced buttermilk made using fresh thick curd along with green chilies, cumin seeds, ginger, curry leaves and coriander leaves.

-Neer Mor is a very common drink in South India especially during summers.
+Neer Mor is a very common drink in South India especially during summer.
 This is the best way to beat the summer especially a good healthy alternate to the aerated / soft drinks.

 Panakam, Vada Pappu, Kosambari and Neer Mor are made and served as neiveidyam for Sri Rama Navami.
 It is made in temples then distributed among the devotees.